meilisearch/documentation/learn/cookbooks/update_cloud.md

 Importing a dump requires indexing all the documents it contains.
 Depending on the size of your dataset, this process can take a long time and cause a spike in memory usage.

-::: danger Updating from  v0.27, v0.28, or v0.29 to v0.30 with the documents containing the `_geo` field
+::: danger `_geo` field in v0.27, v0.28, and v0.29
-You might not be able to import your dump due to Meilisearch allowing malformed `_geo` fields in the above mentioned versions.
+You might not be able to import your dump due to Meilisearch allowing malformed `_geo` fields in the above-mentioned versions.
 Please ensure the `_geo` field follows the [correct format](/learn/advanced/geosearch.md#preparing-documents-for-location-based-search).
 :::

 ## Step 8: Restart Meilisearch as a service

 Once your dump has been correctly imported, press `Ctrl`+`C`  to stop Meilisearch.
-Next, execute the command below to run the script to configure Meilisearch and restart it as a service:
+Next, execute the following command to run the script to configure Meilisearch and restart it as a service:

 ```
 meilisearch-setup
 ```

-Don't forget to set `displayedAttributes` back to its previous value if necessary.
+Don't forget to set `displayedAttributes` back to its previous value if required.
 You can do this using the [update displayed attributes endpoint](/reference/api/settings.md#update-displayed-attributes).

-Congratulations!
-You have successfully migrated your Meilisearch database to the latest version!

 ## Step 9: Clean files or rollback

-If you've gone through all the previous steps and Meilisearch is up and running, it's time to do some cleanup.
-Remember those files we saved for backup?
-You can delete them with the following commands:
+Now that your Meilisearch instance is up and running, you can delete the backup files with the following commands:

 ```
 rm /tmp/meilisearch
 rm -r /tmp/data.ms
 ```

-Since you no longer need it, you can also delete the dump file:
+You can also delete the dump file using:

 ```
 rm /var/opt/meilisearch/dumps/{dump_uid.dump}